bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 # Form Rating

-> BootstrapVue custom range component for entering or displaying a rating value. `<b-form-rating>`
+> BootstrapVue's custom range component, `<b-form-rating>`, is for entering or displaying a rating
-> appears as a `slider` style input for WAI-ARIA accessibility, and can also be used to display the
-> current rating value of an entity (readonly mode).
+> value.
+The component is fully WAI-ARIA accessibile and supports keyboard control.

 ## Overview